Struggling with Shoulder Pain?

 With the clinical information provided from your history, advanced imaging techniques, and orthopedic procedures, a chiropractor will be able to quickly determine the exact cause of your pain.
 With this diagnosis, you can then develop an individualized treatment plan.

 The neck and upper back are the areas where all of the muscles and structures that control the shoulder joint originate.
 There is a wide variety of issues that could arise if there is a problem with the nerves and the structures due to spinal misalignment.
 Research has also shown that many cases of shoulder pain are actually due to referred pain from the neck region.

 If the shoulder pain persists following the correction of spinal misalignment, alert your chiropractor immediately.
 Additional manual and passive therapies will often be used in conjunction with the main chiropractic care to help ensure a fast recovery.

-If you have any questions about our Alpharetta, Atlanta, Canton, Cumming, Dahlonega, Dunwoody, Gainesville, Johns Creek, Norcross, South Canton, Sandy Springs, Winder, or Woodstock, & Towne Lake Locations, or would like to learn more about chiropractic care at 20 Dollar Chiropractic, please give us a call.
+If you have any questions about our Alpharetta, Atlanta, Canton, Cumming, Dahlonega, Dunwoody, Gainesville, Johns Creek, South Canton, Winder, & Towne Lake Locations, or would like to learn more about chiropractic care at 20 Dollar Chiropractic, please give us a call.